-Born in Monterrey, Mexico, I began making art at a young age through local classes that sparked my creativity.
+Born in Monterrey, Mexico, I began making art at a young age through local classes.
 At 10, I migrated to Chicago, where I continued drawing, painting, and writing throughout my adolescence.
-After high school, I pursued a degree in graphic design, then studied fine arts at Brookhaven Community College in Dallas, Texas, focusing on figure drawing, photography, painting, and printmaking.
+After high school, I pursued a degree in graphic design, then studied fine arts at Brookhaven Community College in Dallas, TX, focusing on figure drawing, photography, painting, and printmaking.

 Eventually, I dropped out of college to travel and experience art beyond the classroom.
-I visited museums, studios, and underground spaces across Europe, Latin America, and the U.S., learning from the textures, colors, and stories embedded in each place.
+I visited museums, studios, and underground spaces across U.S., Europe, Latin America, Asia and Africa, learning from the textures, colors, and stories embedded in each place.

 As someone who stutters, I’ve often struggled to express myself through speech.
 That challenge pushed me to use visual art as a way to communicate.
 Painting became my language—one shaped by rhythm, silence, and intuition.